 Second Year Themes:

-A global perspective.
+A global perspective and the financial sector.
 We live in an increasingly globalised world in which the UK economy is closely linked in with those of other countries.
 What happens in the US or Japan impacts on the British economy.
 The balance of the world economy is also changing with Brazil, India and China becoming more important, and this will have far reaching consequences.
+You will examine public finance, macroeconomic policies and the role of the financial sector in a global context.

 Assessment takes place in a variety of ways, including essays, multi-choice questions and case studies.
 However, to be successful in this subject it is just as important to follow world events related to Economics as it is to attend class and write assignments.